arklese1zure/medMACROS/README.md

 Small section for jotting down notes, to-do lists, and other things.
 Not meant as a text editor.
 ### Phonebook
 Useful when you need to keep track of a lot of phone extensions.

-## Planned functionality
 ### Browseable medical record
-The user can keep a database of medical notes in order to work with them later or submit them when a more appropriate location when becomes available.
-Useful when the medical record system goes offline, etc. Currently notes can be saved and loaded, but can't be searched directly from the editor.
+The user can keep a small "database" of medical notes in order to work with them later, or submit them when a more appropriate location when becomes available.
+Useful when the medical record system goes offline or the like.
 ### Other features
 Feel free to contribute or request any features you might find useful for your particular work environment.